Ashik-Himel/project-management-server/README.md

 npm install
 ```

-Create a `.gitignore` file with the following variables:
+Create a `.env` file with the following variables:

 - EMAIL_ID
 - EMAIL_PASS